thomlake/NeuralNets.jl/README.md

     return nnx.argmax(prediction)
 end
 ```
 The above function defines another version of predict which takes an extra argument, `target`.
 This function will be used to adjust the parameters of the model to minimize the cost.
-Having to define two versions of predict may seem verbose, but it is neccessary to accomodate cases when the computation for training and testing differ (like when using dropout).
+Having to define two versions of predict may seem verbose, but it is necessary to accommodate cases when the computation for training and testing differ (like when using dropout).
 There are a few concepts that need explaining here.

 The first is the use of the [`@paramdef`](#paramdef) macro.
 This is just syntactic sugar for defining variables in the current scope.
 In the above case it is equivalent to writing `w = model[:w]; b = model[:b];`.

 The second is the `@grad` macro.
-This tells NeuralNets.jl to backpropagate through known operators (see Operators below for a list) in the given block of code.
+This tells NeuralNets.jl to backpropagate through known operators (see [Operators](#Operators) below for a list) in the given block of code.

 Next we apply a cost function, in this case, the negative log likelihood of a categorical variable.
 Notice we didn't have to transform `prediction` first by exponentiating and normalizing, i.e. applying a softmax.
-For computational effieciency NeuralNets.jl internally handles this procedure by applying the correct transformation, similarly to how it would be handled in a generalized linear model (GLM) package.
+For computational efficiency NeuralNets.jl internally handles this procedure by applying the correct transformation, similarly to how it would be handled in a generalized linear model (GLM) package.

 ```julia
 const X, Y = nnx.gaussblobs(n_classes, n_features, n_samples)